hkdb/app/README.md

 ### HOW IT WORKS

-Instead of using your package manager, you use app's CLI to install/remove packages so that it records everything inside `~/.config/app`.
+Instead of using your package manager, you use the app command to install/remove packages so that it records everything inside `~/.config/app`.
 So when you move that directory to a new machine of the same based distro or OS, you can just install all the packages you have installed on the old machine with one command.
-In fact, if you move your `~/.config` directory on a Linux machine to the next, it should retain most of your app settings that reside in `~/.config` as well.
-Be aware of config structual changes between varying versions of the same software though.
+In fact, if you move your `~/.config` directory on a Linux machine to the next, it should retain most of your app settings that reside in `~/.config` as well but be aware of config structual changes between varying versions of the same software.

 See the "APP CONFIG DIRECTORY STRUCTURE" section to learn more about what's inside ~/.config.